predeinnikita/web-perf/packages/yandex/README.md

 wepPerf.startMonitoring();
 ```

-After that WebPerf will send data to Yandex.Metrica and you can see performance visualization
+After that WebPerf will send data to Yandex.Metrica and you can see performance visualization.